 Advanced Training Event (TTa)

-Advanced training is offered in five day residential and six day non-residential formats.
-TTa gives trainees an opportunity to explore in depth the key concepts and practices in their chosen course (Health or Stress) and offers extensive opportunities for developing teaching and facilitation skills, as well as deepening and extending your personal mindfulness meditation practice.
+Advanced training is offered in six day residential and non-residential formats.
+TTa gives trainees an opportunity to explore in depth the key concepts and practices in the Breathworks courses and offers extensive opportunities for developing teaching and facilitation skills, as well as deepening and extending your personal mindfulness meditation practice.

 As with TTi, this course enables participants to further their understanding of mindfulness and its applications to human suffering; deepen their personal mindfulness practice; communicate their understanding and experience effectively to others.